 I don't know about you, but I'm taking that deal while it's on the table.
 Forget that other plan.
 Who needs another plan, when you've got one this good?
 How could it get any better than this.
 Just give me the Cross, and "keep the change..."

-OK.
-God called.
-He's not happy with that deal.
+And, He is not happy with that deal.
 Wouldn't you know it.

-Guys, I'm just gonna' tell you, He was not a "happy Camper" in this conversation.
+Guys, I'm just gonna' tell you, He was not a happy Camper in this conversation.
 His words, "Do you think I'm a fool?!
-Is that the best you think I could do when it comes to redeeming humanity!
+Is that the best you think I could do when it comes to redeeming humanity?!
 Would you take that deal if you were in my place?!

 Shoo, No wonder they call Him the Heavenly "Father."
 He sounded a lot like my earthly father sounded on more than one occasion.

 Anyway.
-We better look at the "second deal," 'cause I don't think the first one is gonna' "fly" with God.
+We better look at the second deal, 'cause I don't think the first one is gonna' fly with God.
 So, here goes...

 Anyway, The Forgiveness and Renewal Plan certainly includes the forgiveness that the Cross affords, but this plan doesn't stop there.
 This true plan of redemption has a requirement and a mechanism to fix us.
 It's called... wait for it... wait for it...
 OK, you already guessed it - The Resurrection Of Christ.

-As the living Savior, Jesus then did something that no one had any idea He was going to do, before He did it.
-It is this mysterious move which makes the New Testament, well, New, and which brings the possibility of our personal renewal to life. ( Colossians1:24-27 )
+As the living Savior, Jesus then did something that no one had any idea He was going to do before He did it.
+It is this mysterious move which truly makes the New Testament, well, New.
+And, it is this final redemptive twist which brings the possibility of our personal renewal to life. ( Colossians1:24-27 )

-Thus, under the Forgiveness and Renewal Plan of Redemption, it becomes imperative that we get beyond just the forgiveness of the Cross, and experience this personal spiritual merger with the living Christ which initiates God's rebuilding process within us.
+Thus, under the Forgiveness and Renewal Plan of Redemption, it becomes imperative that we get beyond just the forgiveness of the Cross, and experience this personal spiritual merger with the living Christ which initiates God's renewal process within us.
 (Romans 8:8-14)

 If I were you, I wouldn't plan to show up on that last day as the same old you - only forgiven.
 (Rev. 20: 11-12) That would not be good for your future.

-What would be much better and safer is to carefully and diligently seek your own personal spiritual baptism into Christ, so that He can enable a new and godly character in you.
+What would be much better and safer is to carefully and diligently seek your own personal Spiritual merger with Christ, so He can enable a new and godly character in you.
 (Luke 11:5-13) That is the place of true safety of soul.
 (Ephesians 5:5-10)

 I know.
 I know.
 I told Him, "Lord, this is a whole lot harder than that first deal."
 But, He was completely unsympathetic.

 And He said, "I could, but your broken now; and you're spewing that brokenness all over the place.
 It's hurting you, and those around you, and frankly, it's hurting Me.
 Why wait.
 I can make you new right now.
 Everything we need is available in Jesus - right now."

-Then I said, "Lor.."
-But He interrupted without apology.
+But, He interrupted very unapologetically.
 "Enough talk!"
 He said.
-"If you cannot sense the wonder and value of what I am offering, then perhaps I should simply leave you to the consequences of your own choices."
+"If you cannot sense the wonder and value of what I am offering, then perhaps I should simply leave you to the consequences of your preference for easy."